 Biography

-Dr. Khan received his MD from Downstate Medical Center in his hometown of Brooklyn, NY and completed a joint residency in Internal Medicine and Pediatrics at the University of Michigan, Ann Arbor before joining CDC.
-He is a fellow of the American Academy of Pediatrics and the American College of Physicians.
-He has since completed a Masters of Public Health from Emory University’s Rollins School of Public Health where he now holds an adjunct Professor appointment and co-directs the Emerging Infections course (Meet the Scientists @ MicrobeWorld).
-He has over 150 peer-reviewed publications, textbook chapters, editorials, and brief communiqués.
-He has consulted intensively for multiple US organizations including NASA, Ministries of Health, and the World Health Organization.
+Dr. Khan received his M.D. from Downstate Medical Center in his hometown of Brooklyn, NY, and completed a joint residency in Internal Medicine and Pediatrics at the University of Michigan, Ann Arbor before joining CDC.
+He has a Masters of Public Health (MPH) from Emory University where he is an adjunct professor.
+He has over 150 peer-reviewed publications, textbook chapters, editorials, and brief communiques.
+He has consulted intensively for multiple U.S. organizations including NASA, Ministries of Health, and the World Health Organization.

 Article Posts